Higher-dimensional counterexamples to Hamiltonicity: Four examples of non-Hamiltonian complexes

 This $K$ is ``$2$-strongly-connected'', meaning that any complex obtained from $K$ by deleting at most one vertex, however chosen, is strongly-connected.
 The square $K^2$ is obtained by adding 46 more triangles.
-Despite the large size, it can be verified with the software by the second author \cite{Pav21} that $K^2$ does not have (tight, loose, or weak) Hamiltonian cycles.
+It can be verified with the software \cite{Pav21} that $K^2$ does not have (tight, loose, or weak) Hamiltonian cycles. \end{proof}